shaloo/docs.arcana/docs/auth-usage.md

     **Benefits**

-    - Onboard {{config.extra.arcana.product_name}} enabled Web3 apps easily using popular Web2-like login options
+    - Easy Web3 app onboarding with the with familiar Web2-like login
-    - Instantly access Web3 wallet for signing blockchain transactions after a successful login
+    - Instant access to Web3 wallet post-login
-    - Fully own and control access to the private key
+    - Full ownership and control of private key
-    - Can self-recover key shares when switching devices
+    - Self-recovery for device switches
-    - Securely access wallet and blockchain assets owned by them
+    - Secure access to owned wallet and assets

     **Usage**